FlatFilers/mcp-server-flatfile/README.md

 * **updateSpace** - Update a space: Update a space, to change the name for example
 * **updateUser** - Update a user: Updates a user
 * **updateView** - Update a view: Updates a single view
-* **updateWorkbook** - Update a workbook: Updates a workbook <Note>   Adding a sheet to a workbook does not require the config object to be provided, however updating an existing sheet does. </Note>
 * **uploadFile** - Upload a file: Upload a file
 * **upsertSecret** - Upsert a Secret: Insert or Update a Secret by name for environment or space
 * **validateSheet** - Validate a sheet: Trigger data hooks and validation to run on a sheet